cceckman/monitumble/README.md

 I plan to do this by sticking a couple of accelerometers to the backs of my monitors, hooking them up to a control module, and hooking that in to the computer to talk to some software that does the screen orientation change.

+This repository will be mostly prototyping for a while.

+##Project references

+This project makes use of the Arduino Makefile project (https://github.com/sudar/Arduino-Makefile).

+#Hardware info

 Current protyping hardware:
     2x Freescale MMA7455L accelerometer modules